DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2023-10-23-register-for-another.md

 - For registration details ‘Your registration details - Register for a national professional qualification’

-#### For consideration later, if we are still getting support requests
+### For consideration later, if we are still getting support requests

-- Adding a button near the top of the registrations account page, like this (if we do this we’d most likely remove the block at the bottom of the page) :
+- Adding a button near the top of the registrations account page (if we do this we’d most likely remove the button block at the bottom of the page).
 - Re-jigging the order of questions in the flow, so the chose NPQ and chose provider questions come near the start.
 This would allow us to remove the ‘Have you already chosen an NPQ and provider?’, which is potentially causing confusion.
 Only 7% answer ‘No’ to this question.

 ---